bobd312/citrixtools/README.md

 Most useful of exported functions right now is Get-saCtxHotfixDownload, which retrieves from support.citrix.com all 'Public' and 'Recommended' hotfixes for selected products.

 ###Usage
-Several modes are supported, but mostly useful is probably to create a config file and use it to retrieve hotfixes.
+Several modes are supported, but most convenient is probably to create a config file and use it to retrieve hotfixes. _-Verbose_ and _-Whatif_ are supported.
 `Get-saCtxHotfixDownload -WriteConfigFile`
 writes a config file into the current directory.
 It uses the current directory as the base and generates a .csv file, _HotfixSampleConfig.csv_ in the current directory.
 Edit this file and remove any products you don't want to patch.
 Change the name if you want, e.g. _MyHotfixList.csv_.